CavieJohnsonHere/BBF/README.md

 |     `if` | `if [value] {[code]}`                  | Runs code once if the provided value is not 0                                                                        |
 | `unsafe` | `unsafe [safety size] {[unsafe code]}` | EXPERIMENTAL: Reserves a safety block in memory for unsafe low-level operations, similar to the "asm" keyword in GCC |

-"Value" can be a variable or a number.
+"Value" can be a variable or a number or "max" (the maximum value of a cell).

 You can visit [the website](https://caviejohnsonhere.github.io/BBF/) for a playground (it also has auto complete!).

 ### Example code

 ```bbf
 define a number
 define b number